• Skip to secondary menu

 1935 Silver Jubilee of King George V

-The earliest living memory of a street party is of Ron Maddin who remembers having a street party in Sydenham, London on May 6th 1935.
+A Ron Maddin remembers having a street party in Sydenham, London on May 6th 1935.
 “I was seven at the time and was very impressed!
 It was a huge occasion, especially for the children.
 My father, who was a shopkeeper on the corner of Winchfield Road and Maddin Road, decided to organise the party with the willing help of all the local people.
 I would say we were hard up, but happy, especially on party day!” (email March 2013).

 • London